 Make your arguments strong.
 If you would like a philosopher to contribute to Current Affairs then please do let me know.
 Perhaps a podcast appearance?

 Here are a few things to look at / preview...

 I have prepared the following Gallery Proposal, which substitutes passive engagement for iterative art and a new business model for a changing economy.

-A first attempt at explaining the planksip® Journalist program is here, the walkthrough video is on this page.
+A first attempt at explaining the planksip Journalist program is below, the walk through video is on this page